How does a car's cruise control system function?

 2 answers

-by isom.davis , 10 months ago
+by isom.davis , a year ago

 @rachelle